Riding buses and trains without paying (“Fare evasion”)

 Those powers can only be exercised by traffic inspectors who’ve been officially appointed (“warranted”) for this role by the Police Commissioner.
 They’ll carry identification to show they’re official inspectors.
 Other transport workers – drivers and conductors – don’t have those powers.

 But it’s a defence if you had made reasonable attempts to pay the fare and there were no available ways of doing it – for example, if the ticketing machine was broken.
 You’ll need to write to the transport authority (Auckland Transport for example) and put your case to them.
-For more information about how to challenge infringement notices, see “Infringement offences: Parking and speeding tickets, and other lower-level offences” in this chapter.
+For more information about how to challenge infringement notices (see: “Infringement offences: Parking and speeding tickets, and other lower-level offences”).

 So that the ticket inspectors can get the information they need in order to give you an infringement notice in those situations, they’ve got the legal power to require you to tell them your full name, address, phone number and date of birth.
 If you refuse to tell them, or if you give them false information, this is a criminal offence, and if you’re convicted you can be fined up to $1,000.
 This will also give you a criminal record, unlike getting an infringement notice.
-It’s classed as a Category 1 offence, which means you’ll be dealt with in the District Court – for more information about the court process for Category 1 offences, see “Category 1 driving offences: Fines or community-based sentences only” in this chapter.
+It’s classed as a Category 1 offence, which means you’ll be dealt with in the District Court – for more information about the court process for Category 1 offences (see: “Category 1 driving offences: Fines or community-based sentences only”).